mezis/mezis.github.com/_posts/2014-10-01-neural-net-fail.md

 published: true
 title: Neural net training fail
 summary: |
-  So here I ham, having collected test and control samples to train a neural network, an measure its predictive power.
+  So here I am, having collected test and control samples to train a neural network, an measure its predictive power.

   But something's fishy: it works well, from the get go.